Down

 When dealing with a chocolate stain on carpet, the very first step is to try and take off as much food bits as you can.
 Whether the chocolate has dried or is still melted, you can use a blunt knife to remove as much as possible from the surface of the carpet.
 You may, if the chocolate is soft, use an ice cube to help harden it into solid pieces that will flake off.
 In either case, wipe the knife frequently on kitchen roll to avoid spreading the stain or grinding it into the fibres.

-To further lift as much chocolate as possible – if you have a non-synthetic carpet – you can try this method to pre-treat the chocolate stain on carpet:
+To further lift as much chocolate as possible – if you have a non-synthetic carpet – you can try this method to pre-treat the chocolate stain on the carpet:

 1. Put your clothes iron on the lowest, non-steam setting possible.